CitizenOneX/colmi_r0x_controller/README.md

 # colmi_r0x_controller

-COLMi R02-R06 Ring-as-Controller - scroll and tap to select
+COLMi R02-R06 Ring-as-Controller
+- Scroll and Tap to select
+- Uses Flutter Blue Plus for Bluetooth LE connectivity
+- Built for Android and iOS but only tested on Android
+- Scroll position is surprisingly reliable, false positive and false negative taps are trickier and require more experimentation

 ### Example apps
 ![Screenshot](examples/sample_ui/docs/sample_ui.jpg)